terrapower/armi/README.rst

 computer scientists can focus on the overall performance and maintainability of the framework, while the power plant engineers focus on power plant engineering.

-We have spent over 10 years developing this system in a reactor design context.
-We focused primarily on what's needed to do advanced reactor design and analysis.
+We have spent over 10 years developing this system.
 Because of ARMI's high-level nature, we believe we can collaborate effectively with all ongoing reactor software developments.

 Communication and coupling
 **************************